 At the top of every page is a link that is spoken by screen-reading software and will appear when 'tabbed to' using a keyboard.
 It is the first link and, when selected, will skip past the rest of the menu items and commence at the beginning of the main page content.

-This page allows you to adapt our website to suit your needs.
-The settings you choose on this page will be saved for future visits.
+The settings you choose will be saved for future visits.
 Should you wish to return to the standard settings, use the "Reset" button.

 Accessibility and usability of our site